platomav/BIOSUtilities/README.md

 #### **Compatibility**

-Should work at all Windows, Linux or macOS operating systems which have Python 3.6 support.
-Windows users who plan to use the already built/frozen/compiled binary must make sure that they have the latest Windows Updates installed which include all required "Universal C Runtime (CRT)" libraries.

-#### **Prerequisites**

-To run the python script or its built/frozen/compiled binary, you need to have the following 3rd party tool at the same directory:

-* [PFSExtractor-RS](https://github.com/LongSoft/PFSExtractor-RS) (i.e. PFSExtractor.exe)

-#### **Build/Freeze/Compile with PyInstaller**

-PyInstaller can build/freeze/compile the utility at all three supported platforms, it is simple to run and gets updated often.

-1. Make sure Python 3.6.0 or newer is installed:

-> python --version

-2. Use pip to install PyInstaller:

-> pip3 install pyinstaller

-3. Build/Freeze/Compile:

-> pyinstaller --noupx --onefile Dell_HDR_Extract.py

-At dist folder you should find the final utility executable

-## **AMI BIOS Guard Extractor**

-#### **Description**

-Parses AMI BIOS Guard (a.k.a.
-PFAT) images and extracts a proper SPI/BIOS image.

-#### **Usage**

-You can either Drag & Drop or manually enter the full path of a folder containing AMI PFAT images.

-#### **Download**

-An already built/frozen/compiled binary is provided by me for Windows only.
-Thus, **you don't need to manually build/freeze/compile it under Windows**.
-Instead, download the latest version from the [Releases](https://github.com/platomav/BIOSUtilities/releases) tab.
-To extract the already built/frozen/compiled archive, you need to use programs which support RAR5 compression.
-Note that you need to manually apply any prerequisites.

-#### **Compatibility**

-Should work at all Windows, Linux or macOS operating systems which have Python 3.6 support.
+Should work at all Windows, Linux or macOS operating systems which have Python 3.7 support.
 Windows users who plan to use the already built/frozen/compiled binary must make sure that they have the latest Windows Updates installed which include all required "Universal C Runtime (CRT)" libraries.

 #### **Prerequisites**